nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 The Train Dataset contains 26 input variables with 150000 observations.
 The Test Dataset contains 25 variables with 45000 observations.

-* Train Dataset will be used for training the model,i.e. our model will learn from this Datset.It contains all the independent variables and the target variable.
+* Train Dataset will be used for training the model,i.e. our model will learn from this Dataset.It contains all the independent variables and the target variable.
 * Test Dataset contains all the independent variables,but not the target variable.We will apply the model to predict the target variable for the test data.

 Set of features: